Skip to content

 Opening hours

-Prices, hours and the closed days change and the whole castle shuts for November - always confirm on the official site (peles.ro) and book your time slot before you go.
+Prices, hours and the maintenance window change every year, and neighbouring Pelisor closes on a different schedule (28 September - 3 November 2026) - always confirm on the official site (peles.ro) and book your time slot before you go.